St Marylebone Parish Church: Original design

 The church (background, right) depicted in the 1829 painting Punch or May Day by Benjamin Robert Haydon.

 Construction of a new church was first considered in 1770, with plans prepared by Sir William Chambers and leadership given by the 3rd and 4th Dukes of Portland (owners of much of the area, by now a wealthy residential area to the west of London that had outgrown the previous church), but the scheme was abandoned and the land donated for it in Paddington Street purchased for a burial ground.

 In 1810–11 a site was secured to build a chapel-of-ease on the south side of the new road near Nottingham Place. facing Regent's Park.
 Plans were drawn up by Chambers's pupil Thomas Hardwick and the foundation stone was laid on 5 July 1813.
 When construction was almost complete, it was decided that this new building should serve as the parish church, and so alterations were made to the design.
 On the north front, towards the new road, a Corinthian portico with eight columns (six columns wide, and two deep at the sides), based on that of the Pantheon in Rome, replaced the intended four-column Ionic portico surmounted by a group of figures.
 A steeple was built, instead of a planned cupola.
 No changes were made to the design of the interior, but plans to build houses on part of the site were abandoned.
+The church was completed in 1817, at an overall cost of £80,000.